How to get touch with us over the festive period

 Divorce: The Importance of Full Disclosure

 “Full and frank disclosure” is a phrase you might hear during your divorce.
 It may feel like a hoop you and your spouse have to jump through to get to the other side, but it is vitally important and, in fact, a legal requirement.
-Both parties have a duty to provide full financial disclosure to each other and to the court.
+Both parties must provide full financial disclosure to each other and the court.

-The couple will usually understand the value of their home, if they own one, and how much is left to pay on their mortgage, so they should have a clear enough idea about the “equity” which is available to share between them.
-That is assuming the couple can come to an agreed upon value for the property, which is not always possible.
+The couple will usually understand the value of their home if they own one, and how much is left to pay on their mortgage, so they should have a clear enough idea about the “equity” that is available to share between them.
+That is assuming the couple can come to an agreed-upon value for the property, which is not always possible.
 In those situations, full disclosure might include obtaining a joint valuation from an expert surveyor.

 The same can apply where there are business assets.
 It is sometimes not enough to produce business accounts, and an expert accountant’s report valuing the business may be required to complete disclosure of the business assets.